-Intended for use at the table, her ceramic pieces honor the essential human act of gathering and eating.
+Intended for use at the table, my ceramic pieces honor the essential human act of gathering and eating.
 Similarly, the hand-carved wooden spoons are each shaped with intention and patience to celebrate the tactile rituals of nourishment and family.

 At the heart of it all is a belief: that art is not separate from life, but directly woven into its fabric, into the objects we touch, the meals we share, and the beauty we notice when we slow down and look closely.